Monday, February 20, 2017

 I'll end with this: in the last year we've read two books that discuss/depict child rape &/or child abduction.
 Both of those books can be found in the "Christian" section of a bookstore, so what is it that is so objectionable in other books?

-I don't want to give you the impression that all of our discussions mirror this one; make no mistake, we mainly discuss where we're eating every month & share memes.
+I don't want to give you the impression that all of our discussions mirror this one; make no mistake, we mainly discuss where we're eating every month and share memes.
 I also don't want to leave you with the impression that we have vicious fights over what we read.
-They've certainly humored me in times past; we've read A Farewell to Arms, The Awakening, Nineteen Eighty-Four, The Great Gatsby, & probably a handful of other books I suggested that were not popular among the group.
-All I want in a book, particularly a book club selection, is a story that keeps me awake reading & has enough meat & depth to sustain a discussion when we meet.
+They've certainly humored me in times past; we've read A Farewell to Arms, The Awakening, Nineteen Eighty-Four, The Great Gatsby, and probably a handful of other books I suggested that were not popular among the group.
+All I want in a book, particularly a book club selection, is a story that keeps me awake reading and has enough meat and depth to sustain a discussion when we meet.
 I am not even pushing the books of literary merit on them anymore since I have another, decidedly more captive, audience with whom I can now discuss books of literary merit.

-I think The Shack is perhaps the most dangerous of all fiction because it is labelled Christian, but is, in my opinion, dancing dangerously with flat out heresy in its depiction of the Trinity as this random, happy group of human hippies living in a shack cooking & gardening.
+I think The Shack is perhaps the most dangerous of all fiction because it is labelled Christian, but is, in my opinion, dancing dangerously with flat out heresy in its depiction of the Trinity as this random, happy group of human hippies living in a shack cooking and gardening.
 You can't read the Old Testament without walking away with an understanding that God takes His image incredibly seriously.
-The visual representation of God in The Shack was jarring to me as I read, & it bothers me still.
+The visual representation of God in The Shack was jarring to me as I read, and it bothers me still.
 More importantly, I think it likely displeases the Lord.

 AZ